karljacques/tech-test-01/README.md

 The test was to be completed without any framework, which I found quite broad, so I've opted to pull in some very basic components for Routing, DI and rendering to help.
 I wanted to show how I'd approach a real project, and this largely architecture is framework-agnostic in my opinion.

+The entry point to the application is `public/index.php`

 # How to run